Published Mar 25, 2026 4 Min Read

 Why is understanding price elasticity important?

-Understanding price elasticity is crucial for businesses, governments, and consumers alike.
+Understanding price elasticity of demand is important for three key groups — businesses, governments, and economists — each for different reasons:

 Applications of price elasticity of demand